hiephamk/hiep2024/README.md

 In this repository:
 - Android simple apps
-- Java Multiple threads, REST API with Lego
+- Java Multiple threads, REST API with Lego Robot
   + Avoid stackle,
   + moving follows the line
   + Be controled from the computer and send report to the webpage
+- Wordpress website